-No matter how careful we are in the kitchen, there are times you may accidentally grab a hot pot handle or get hit with steam when pouring off boiling water.
+No matter how cautious we are in the kitchen, there are occasions you may accidentally grab a hot pot, get splashed with bubbling sauce or take a hit of steam when pouring off boiling liquid.

-Here are six common remedies to keep in mind that can help treat minor burns, you’ll typically have at least one on hand at any given time…
+Here are six common healing applications to keep in mind that can help successfully nurse minor burns, typically at least one will be at your fingertips at any given time.

-First, run your hand or affected area under a tap running with cold water.
-Next use one of the below for continued relief from pain (some also help fight infection or blistering):
+First, run hand or affected area under a tap running cold water.

 - Tea Bags: A wet teabag will bring relief as well as healing properties from the tannin in the tea.
 Dunk a fresh bag a few times in a cup of cold water then use.
-Did you know it’s also ideal for sunburns.
+Good to know: It’s ideal for sunburns too.

-- Raw Potato: Either grate a bit of raw potato (peeled) or slice off a piece…you want the juice of the potato to cover the injured area for best results.
+- Raw Potato: Either grate a raw chunk (peeled) or slice a piece…harvest the juice of the potato to cover the injured area for best results.

-- Vinegar: Either white household vinegar or apple cider vinegar will do the trick, just pour a bit over the area or saturate a cloth with vinegar and hold in place.
+- Vinegar: Both a regular white household variety or apple cider vinegar will do the trick, just drizzle a bit over the trauma or saturate a cloth and hold in place.
 It also cleans the wound and prevents an infection caused by bacteria.

-- Baking Soda & Water Paste: Make a thick paste with cool water then cover skin, works almost instantly.
-Reapply as needed (wash off once dry).
+- Baking Soda Paste: Make a thick paste with cool water then cover injury, works almost instantly.
+Reapply as needed (gently wipe away once dry).

-- Aloe Vera Leaf: This is where having an aloe vera plant growing in the home comes in handy.
-Once your plant is large enough, you can regularly snap off a leaf to keep in the refrigerator–a dab with the cool gel from this plant soothes like no other!
-But aloe vera doesn’t need to be chilled first to work, break off a piece of the leaf and apply to skin–you’ll still be impressed with how fast it works.
+- Aloe Vera Leaf: One of the instances growing this succulent comes in handy.
+Once the plant is large enough, regularly snap off a leaf to keep in the refrigerator–a dab of the plant’s cool gel soothes like no other!
+But it isn’t strictly required to chill aloe vera first to be effective, break off a piece of the leaf and apply to skin–you’ll still be impressed how fast it works.

 What Not To Use

-- Butter: When I was growing up this was a common remedy with the women in my family, a dab of butter does seem to soothe almost instantly!
-The problem is that butter (and margarine) can trap the heat underneath the skin–causing more damage to tissue.
+- Butter: When I was growing up it was a common remedy recommended by the women in my family, a dab of this creamy goodness does seem to soothe almost instantly!
+The problem is that butter (and margarine) can trap the heat underneath the epidermis (outer tissue)–resulting in more damage.

-Please Note: This is simply a collection of home remedies and not professional medical advice.
-For serious injuries, please don’t delay in getting professional medical attention.
+Please Note: This is simply a collection of self-care treatments and not professional medical advice.
+For serious trauma, don’t delay in seeking professional medical attention.